vishant101/survey/README.md

 # Digidoc
 A simple React-Native survey app to identify if a user has the flu.
+Note: the app ahs only been built and tested for Android devices. iOS functionality may vary.

 ## Getting Started